Run Airy Core on AWS with one command.

 At this point, the frontend and the API services of

-Airy Core should be accessible through https on the URL of the loadbalancer:
+Airy Core should be accessible through HTTPS on the specific hostname:

 To get the public URL of your AWS Airy Core installation run: